wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpDesktop.md

 <!--
-NavPath: Speech API/Get Started with Speech API
+NavPath: Bing Speech API/Get Started with Speech API
 LinkLabel: Get started with Speech Recognition and/or intent in C Sharp for .Net on Windows Desktop
 Url: Speech-api/documentation/GetStarted/GetStartedCSharpDesktop
 Weight: 100